 Critical value: > or =4.0 mcg/mL

-In patients with normal renal function, optimal response is often associated with free (unbound) carbamazepine levels above 1.0 mcg/mL, and toxicity may occur when the free carbamazepine is greater than or equal to 4.0 mcg/mL.
+In patients with normal kidney function, optimal response is often associated with free (unbound) carbamazepine levels above 1.0 mcg/mL, and toxicity may occur when the free carbamazepine is greater than or equal to 4.0 mcg/mL.

-Under normal circumstances, the carbamazepine that circulates in blood is 75% protein-bound.
+Under normal circumstances, 75% of the carbamazepine that circulates in blood is protein-bound.
 Therapies or conditions such as uremia that displace carbamazepine from protein cause a higher free (unbound) fraction of the drug circulating in blood.
 In uremia, the free carbamazepine level may be a more useful guide for dosage adjustments than the total level.
 In patients with severe uremia, subtherapeutic total carbamazepine levels in the range of 1.0 to 2.0 mcg/mL may be associated with therapeutic free carbamazepine levels.
 Toxicity may occur when the free carbamazepine level is greater than or equal to 4.0 mcg/mL (even though the total carbamazepine concentration is <15.0 mcg/mL).

 As with the serum levels of other anticonvulsant drugs, total and free carbamazepine levels should be correlated with the patient's clinical condition.
 Serum levels are best used as a guide in dose adjustment.